 Col. Good, who has command of our regiment, is an excellent man and a splendid soldier.
 He is a man of very few words, and is continually attending to his duties and the wants of the Regiment.

-On 24 September 1861, Captain Richard Graeffe and his men from Company A, as part of the 47th Regiment, Pennsylvania Volunteer Infantry, became members of the U.S. Army when they were officially mustered into federal service.
+On 24 September 1861, Captain Richard Graeffe and his men from Company A became members of the U.S. Army when they were officially mustered into federal service with the other members of the 47th Pennsylvania Infantry.
 On 27 September, the 47th Pennsylvania was assigned to Brigadier-General Isaac Stevens’ 3rd Brigade, which also included the 33rd, 49th and 79th New York regiments.
 By that afternoon, the 47th Pennsylvania was on the move again.
 Ordered onward by Brigadier-General Silas Casey, the Mississippi rifle-armed 47th Pennsylvania infantrymen marched behind their regimental band until reaching Camp Lyon, Maryland on the Potomac River’s eastern shore.
 At 5 p.m., they joined the 46th Pennsylvania in moving double-quick (165 steps per minute using 33-inch steps) across the “Chain Bridge” marked on federal maps, and continued on for roughly another mile before being ordered to make camp.

 The next morning, they broke camp and moved again.
 Marching toward Falls Church, Virginia, they arrived at Camp Advance around dusk.
 There, about two miles from the bridge they had crossed a day earlier, they re-pitched their tents in a deep ravine near a new federal fort under construction (Fort Ethan Allen).
 They had completed a roughly eight-mile trek, were situated fairly close to General W. F. Smith’s headquarters, and were now part of the massive Army of the Potomac.
 Under Smith’s leadership, their regiment and brigade would help to defend the nation’s capital from the time of their September arrival through late January when the men of the 47th Pennsylvania would be shipped south.